hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - [Sending an Arrival Notification diagram](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/arrivals-diagram.html) - for sending an Arrival Notification to NCTS using the CTC Traders API

 ## Changelog

+Version 0.7 10 May 2021 minor content update

 Version 0.6: 22 April 2021 Added updated information about new CTC Trader Test Pack, testing can now be done for NI plus NI live functionality planned for late May 2021.